joshcanhelp/josh-to-11/input/symlinked/posts/2012-04-12-right-way-has-to-be-the-easy-way.md

 ---
-title: "The Right Way Has To Be The &quot;Easy&quot; Way"
+title: The Right Way Has To Be The &quot;Easy&quot; Way
-excerpt: "When you're ready to start using social media, ask yourself two questions: how much time do I have to spend on this activity and what kind of value can I provide?"
+excerpt: 'When you''re ready to start using social media, ask yourself two questions: how much time do I have to spend on this activity and what kind of value can I provide?'
-modified: 2020-01-19 22:12:08
+modified: 2020-01-19T22:12:08.000Z
-tags: ["Social Media", "LinkedIn"]
-featured_img:
 wpid: 3988
-citation: ""
+tags:
+  - Social Media
+  - LinkedIn
+featured_img: null
 ---